JeePEG-57/DINA-IMAS/README.md

 $ make
 This command:
    1. builds DINA and magnetic controller core libraries in src/;
-   2. builds DINA fortran with IDS interface and Fortran workflow in imas/interface/;
+   2. builds DINA fortran with IDS interface and Fortran workflow in imas/iwrap/wf;
-   3. builds Python actors in imas/fc2k.
-The python actors will be placed in the imas/python_wf/actors/.
+   3. builds Python actors from imas/iwrap/.
+The python actors will be placed in iWrap's default directory.

 # Simulation workflow
 ## Running the workflow
 Having the environment set and libraries built, one needs to:
 1. Create a working directory needed for the workflow.
-2. Put in the working directory XML files with code parameters for DINA actor and Magnetic controller actor - DINA_Parameters.xml and KMC_Parameters.xml.
+2. Put in the working directory XML files with code parameters for DINA actor and Magnetic controller actor - codeparam_dina.xml and codeparam_kmc.xml.
 3. Put in the working directory the workflow configuration file wfconfig.xml with parameters: input and output IMAS databases, simulation start time, etc.
 4. Put in the working directory the machines/imp folder with atomic data.
 5. Create initial IDS's pulse_schedule (with target waveforms for DINA and the magnetic controller) and equilibrium (with defined RZ grid and vacuum toroidal field).
-The input pf_active, pf_passive, wall IDS's can be used from the Machine Description database.
+If the workflow start time is 0, the input pf_active, pf_passive, wall IDS's can be used from the Machine Description database.
 6. Run Python or Fortran version of the workflow.
 Navigate to the working directory and from there:
-   * for the Python workflow run the script imas/python_wf/run_test_python.sh
+   * for the Python workflow run the script imas/iwrap/wf/dina_wf.py
-   * for the Fortran workflow run the script imas/python_wf/run_test_fortran.sh
+   * for the Fortran workflow run the executable imas/iwrap/wf/dina_wf.exe

 ## GUI